breithbarbot/block-viewing-source-code/README.md

 The [jQuery library](http://jquery.com/) is required to run this script

-The [Twitter Bootstrap Framework](http://getbootstrap.com/) is also required for demo folder
+The [Twitter Bootstrap Framework](http://getbootstrap.com/) is also required for style

 It prevents the right click